julie-christopoulos/julie-christopoulos.github.io/project.md

 # Modelling

-A supervised learning approach was implemented to predict altitudes of mixed layer heights (in meters) for multiple flights within the ACT-America and CPEX-CV field campaigns.
+A **supervised learning** approach was implemented to predict altitudes of mixed layer heights (in meters) for multiple flights within the ACT-America and CPEX-CV field campaigns.
 23 flights were randomized and split into training (19 flights) and testing (5 flights).
 A regression ensemble approach was implemented to model the heights.

-Model implementation example:
+## Implementation
 ```matlab
 treeTemplate = templateTree('Surrogate','on','MaxNumSplits',200);
 ensemble = fitrensemble(train_data,train_arch,'Method','Bag','Learners',treeTemplate);